StoneOrbits/VortexEngine/README.md

-## Vortex Framework
+## Vortex Engine
-This is a firmware for a custom arduino based microcontroller gloveset
+This is a firmware for a custom arduino based gloveset

 ### Installation
 In order to get started first you'll need to set up Arduino IDE